 Players should be dressed and equipped for baseball.
-They should have a fielding glove, bat, and batting helmet.
+The early morning tryout sessions in January can have temperatures in the low to mid 30s so dress accordingly.
+Players should have a fielding glove, bat, and batting helmet.
 They should wear baseball or softball clothes, hat, and cleats.
 The league strongly discourages players from wearing sneakers or shorts to evaluations.